Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     b.
 An Azure Machine Learning within that Resource Group (preferably a new one)
 3. Postman installed on your machine

+NOTE!!!
 If you have already set up these prerequisites, skip the next steps and start at Task 1!

 #### DevOps account